Alexander Widiker: Biography

 Widiker was born 27 April 1982 in Kustanay, Soviet Union (present day Kostanay, Kazakhstan), as one of three children, as an ethnic German.
 His parents, Friedrich and Emilia Widiker, are of Volga German descent.
 Widiker's grandparents were forcefully removed from the former Volga German Republic to the Kazakh SSR.
 When Widiker was eleven years old, his family moved to Germany.
 Initially, the family moved to Bramsche in Lower Saxony but was then allocated accommodation in Leipzig.
 Eventually, the family chose to move to Wiesloch, near Heidelberg.

 Widiker, who played association football, ice hockey and basketball in Kazakhstan, only began playing rugby when going to school in Germany.
 He joined the TB Rohrbach, which later merged its youth team with the SC Neuenheim, where he made his debut in the senior team at the age of 17.
 He played for the German Under-17 and Under-19 team, taking part in two world championships, before making his debut for the senior side on 21 October 2001 against Sweden.

 Before moving to France, Widiker, who has been playing rugby since 1994, won two German championships with his former club, SC Neuenheim, in 2003 and 2004.

 Widiker was scheduled to return to Germany for the 2010–11 season to play for SC Neuenheim once more, but instead joint Heidelberger RK.
 He is also the new German captain, leading the team for the first time on 20 November 2010 against Poland.

 With the final game against Moldova, Alexander Widiker played his 50th game for his country, thereby equaling Horst Kemmling's record of number of internationals for the DRV.
-He overtook Kemmling's record when he played his 51st game against the Ukraine on 27 October 2012.
+He overtook Kemmling's record when he played his 51st game against Ukraine on 27 October 2012.

 Widiker retired from international rugby after a record 58 games for Germany after a 76–12 win against the Czech Republic in April 2014, citing increased personal and business commitments as his reason.
 He however returned to the German team one more time in May in the decisive world cup qualifier against Russia which Germany lost.